mauryan08/Loan-ROI-Project/README.md

 pip install -r requirements.txt
 ```

-Download the Lending Club dataset from [Kaggle](https://www.kaggle.com/datasets/wordsforthewise/lending-club), place it at `data/loans_cleaned.csv`, then run the full pipeline:
+The repository already contains the cleaned dataset used for analysis:

+`data/processed/loans_cleaned.csv`

+You can directly run the analysis pipeline without downloading the raw LendingClub dataset.

 ```bash
 python run_analysis.py